Diusval/Beautysalon/README.md

-# Beautysalon
+# Responsive website Beautysalon

-# Me aprofundando no uso do JavaScrip
+# Me aprofundando no uso do JavaScript